AOGA Industry Awards

 Do you know an individual, company, or project that deserves recognition for their achievements in the oil and gas industry?
 We invite you to submit your nomination(s) for this year’s AOGA Industry Awards.

-Nominations will be reviewed by a five-person committee comprised of industry experts in the fields of government and public affairs, business, regulatory affairs, environmental law, and land management.
+Nominations will be reviewed by a three to five-person committee comprised of industry experts in the fields of government and public affairs, business, regulatory affairs, environmental law, and land management.

 Lifetime Achievement Award